-The main problem here is that most airlines of developing countries, including Mauritius. themselves at a cross-road where they need to make some crucial decisions regarding their future development and survival in a global, competitive world.
+The main problem here is that most airlines of developing countries, including Mauritius, find themselves at a cross-road where they need to make some crucial decisions regarding their future development and survival in a global, more competitive world.
 Admittedly, most problems of developing countries are of an economic nature.
 So air transport being one of the vital sectors of economic development together with the linkages it provides for the other important sectors i.e., import-export, industry, tourism and others, it is therefore imperative that the pressing issues are addressed from a purely economic perspective.
 This study is expected to show the way for the future course of action in a predatory world without barriers or protectionism.
 It will show the necessity for an open-sky policy with an element of limited and minimum deregulation, especially with due consideration to customer service, safety, pricing policy, and standardisation of products and services.
-However, the core area of investigation will be the economic impacts of deregulation, liberalisation, globalisation and their effects on developing countries and LDCs (least Open Sky Policy for Developing Countries with Emphasis on the Small Island Developing States (SIDS) developed countries) as a result of the emergence of mergers and mega-carriers.
+However, the core area of investigation will be the economic impacts of deregulation, liberalisation, globalisation and their effects on developing countries and LDCs (least developed countries) as a result of the emergence of mergers and mega-carriers.
 This study will also address the very sensitive issue of flag carriers and their legitimate place in a highly competitive industry and in a global world.
-At the end of this research, countries like Mauritius which have adopted a policy of 'wait and see' or at times given in very reluctantly to political pressure to forgo some of its routes or accepted bilateral and multilateral agreements in a rather half-hearted way will be in a better position to assess what will be the political and economic impacts of the open sky policy on the national carrier itself and in the medium to long-term, what will be the effects on the freight and manufacturing industries and more important still on the tourism industry.
+At the end of this research, countries like Mauritius which have adopted a policy of ?wait and see' or at times given in very reluctantly to political pressure to forgo some of its routes or accepted bilateral and multilateral agreements in a rather half-hearted way will be in a better position to assess what will be the political and economic impacts of the open sky policy on the national carrier itself and in the medium to long-term, what will be the effects on the freight and manufacturing industries and more important still on These are low-lying coastal countries that tend to share similar development challenges, including small but growing populations, limited resources, and remoteness, susceptibility to natural resources, international trade and fragile environments.
+Their growth and development is also held back by high communication, energy and transportation costs, irregular international transport volumes, disproportionately expensive public administration and infrastructure due to their small size.
+The SIDS were first recognized as a distinct group of developing at the United Nations Conference on Environment and Development in June 1992.
+The Barbados Programme of Action was produced in 1994 to assist SIDS in their sustainable development efforts.
+The UN Department of Economic and Social Affairs lists 52 countries as SIDS.
+These are further classified in to three geographic regions: the Caribbean; the Pacific; and Africa, Indian Ocean, Mediteranean and South China Sea (AIMS).
+Each of these regions has a regional cooperation body: the Caribbean Community, the PacificIslands Forum and the Indian Ocean Commission respectively, which many SIDS are members or associate members of.
+In addition, most but not all SIDS members are members of the Alliance of Small States, which performs lobbying and negotiating functions for the SIDS within the UN system.
+A list of SIDS countries is provided in the appendix A on page.